ArunaStorage/pithos/README.md

 This example creates a `Vec<u8>` from a bytes array (implements [AsyncRead](https://docs.rs/tokio/1.26.0/tokio/io/trait.AsyncRead.html)) and sinks it in another `Vec<u8>` (impl [AsynWrite](https://docs.rs/tokio/1.26.0/tokio/io/trait.AsyncWrite.html)).
 In between, custom data transformations can take place.
 Please note: the order of execution is reversed from the add_transformer calls, so you have to start with the "last" step and end with the "first".

-The example compresses the vector first double compresses the vector with a custom padded Zstandard compression component and afterwards encrypts the result also two times with ChaCha20-Poly1305.
+The example compresses the vector two times with a custom padded Zstandard compression component and afterwards encrypts the result also two times with ChaCha20-Poly1305.
 Afterwards all steps are reversed resulting in the original data.

 ### Notes for own implementations